IBM-Cloud/ibmcloud-image-builder/README.md

 # Motivation

 ### Declarative Image Build
 What required to build a cloud image, **declaratively**?
-The minimum requirements will be the name and version of O.S.
-That's the start, when someone wants to customize an image with the list of one's desirable packages, then it can be considered to have a list of packages.
-In terms of cloud image, then the list of packages will be `cloud-init` user data.
+The minimum requirements will be the name and version of the Operation System.
+That's the start, when someone wants to customize an image with the list of one's desirable packages in terms of cloud image, then the list of packages will be `cloud-init` user data.
+That should be it to build a cloud image, and an image builder should take care of the rest of chores.
 That's the motivation of this project: Building a cloud image declaratively.

 ![Custom Image](picture/custom-image.png)